BeepBoopVictor/TFT_so101_ros2/docs/index.rst

 Summary
 -------
 The SO101 ROS 2 workspace connects Lerobot's leader and follower controllers to the ROS 2 ecosystem.
-It packages the bridge nodes, bring-up launch files, teleoperation utilities, and documentation for building datasets that support imitation learning research.
+It packages the bridge nodes, policy nodes, bring-up launch files, teleoperation utilities, and documentation for building datasets that support imitation learning research.